fomeiherz/canal-example/README.md

 ### canal-example
 #### Modify application.properties
-- Cluster server
+- Cluster connector
 Fill in your *canal.zk.address* property
-- Single server
+- Single connector
 Fill in your *canal.host* property
 Fill in your canal.port* property